Fourth Week of January 2021

 □ Real-estate taxes will be strengthened from June 1 … capital-gains-tax surcharges will be raised from the current 10-20% to 20-30%, and comprehensive real-estate-tax surcharges will be raised from 10-20% to 20-30%.

-□ Monthly withholding tax for workers with children under age seven will rise by KRW 10,000 to KRW 90,000.
+□ Monthly withholding tax for workers with children under age seven will rise by between KRW 10,000 and KRW 90,000.

-▶ Which likewise points to fiscal pressure, while the political cost is limited because many voters in their 20s and 30s have already turned away from the Moon administration.
+▶ That likewise suggests fiscal pressure, while the political cost is limited because many voters in their 20s and 30s have already turned away from the Moon administration.

-□ New lending under financial products targeted at low-income and low-credit borrowers who have difficulty accessing bank loans rose 31% from the previous year, to KRW 4.9293 trillion, from KRW 3.7643 trillion.
+□ New lending under financial products targeted at low-income and low-credit borrowers who have difficulty accessing bank loans rose 31% from the previous year, from KRW 3.7643 trillion to KRW 4.9293 trillion.

 ▶ See the 2021.1.18. news clipping.

-□ Commercial banks are slimming down … while job-switching by operational staff in their 30s and 40s into fintech is rising.
+□ Commercial banks are slimming down … while more rank-and-file employees in their 30s and 40s are moving into fintech.

 □ The Ministry of Science and ICT designates six firms subject to the “Netflix Law," which imposes a duty on content providers to maintain telecom-service quality: Google, Facebook, Netflix, Naver, Kakao, and Contents Wave.